mitchwolfe1/Crypto-PD/README.md

-# Crypto Pump and Dump Predictor
+# Crypto Pump and Dump Predictor for Stat 198 Final

 ## Setup
 1) Install Python@3.8 and symlink it into your path and as python3 (or use an alias)